641 Student Fees-Incidental Charges and Refunds

 A deposit may be established by the University for rent or lease of buildings and facilities, or for the issuance of other University property or equipment.
 Deposits should be subject to a one hundred percent (100%) refund if no damage or loss occurs.
 The amount of such deposits should be related to the value of the facilities or equipment subject to loss and the general ability of the University to secure reimbursement should loss or damage occur.

 IX.
-Student Residence Halls and Apartments
+Student Residence Facilities

 X. Other Fee and Charge Considerations